 People’s identities are evolving as we increase our time spent with digital platforms.
 From self-expression to our relationship with other cultures, our identities influence our behaviors, passions, and interests, and connect us through shared experiences.
 What’s more, identity is driving decisions that impact every aspect of our lives—including the media we choose to consume.

 In the audio space, streaming platforms like Spotify have fundamentally changed the way people engage with their passions and the interests they identify with.
-Leveraging first-party data and primary research, this new study used Mindshare’s 'Precisely Human Intelligence' methodology to understand the consumer through data accuracy and their human values, to show how they can be engaged with empathy.
+Leveraging first-party data and primary research, this new audience targeting study used Mindshare’s 'Precisely Human Intelligence' methodology to understand the consumer through data accuracy and their human values, to show how they can be engaged with empathy.
 Spotify’s streaming intelligence was also used to determine ad-supported Spotify listeners’ streaming behaviors in the UK, US, Canada and Australia.

 We discovered six key identity mindsets—which we believe underscore just how engaged Spotify listeners are and why advertisers looking to empathise with them need to take note.